MarkTension/portfolio_react_spruce/static/media/MaxMSP learnings.443b74e518389be12129.md

 Learning by heart that _every problem will get solved with enough sweat_ helps a lot.
 The feelings of desparation may now be embellished with sprinkles of hope, and glory.

 However, sometimes I fall right back into those early emotional coding days mindspaces.
 Especially when learning a new language, and feeling lost without the usual comfort of tools to debug, or known resources to consult.
-Learning to write compute shaders in Unity, C# and HLSL was a good example of this.
-But over time you learn about using Renderdoc for debugging, and develop familiarity with the language to intuit your way out of dangerous territories.
+After a while though, one tends to develop familiarity with the language to intuit your way out of dangerous territories.

 ### MaxMSP
-Learning MaxMSP has been an especially humbling endeavor.
+Learning MaxMSP has been an especially humbling endeavor though.
 Goddamn what a mess I tend to create.

-There's no clean code interface, as most of it UI components are patched together in a tangbbgled mess.
+There's no code-only interface, as most of it is UI components patched together in a tangled-up mess when you're starting out.
 And time-sensitive messages with milisecond granualirity freewaying themselves through the convoluted highways of dreadful objects that are hard to debug.
 Punishing inefficiencies along the way with stealth and mischief.

-When I found out that there's javacscript objects to create scripts and write logic, I thought I was finally there.
+When I found out that there's Javacscript objects to create scripts and write logic, I thought I found the cure.
 You can control everything in Ableton Live through the Live Object Model API.
-I blissed out for a while, but hell broke loose writing time-sensitive matters with JS.
+I blissed out for a while building a device that just creates interesting MIDI clips, but hell broke loose writing time-sensitive matters with JS.
 JS is de-prioritized by MaxMSP, and time-sensitive messages are like a good wine put in the murky cellar to age a little bit.

 ### ChatGPT to the rescue
 No it did not come to the rescue.
 ChatGPT and others are notoriously bad assistants with maxMSP.
+Or has someone found a way to really make it work?

-What does work though, is asking it to never give a patch (because it's garbage), but to write out patches of components in ascii characters.
+What works for me sometimes though, is asking to never give a patch (because it's garbage), but to write out patches/schematics of components in ascii characters.
 Sometimes you have to ask a couple of times if there's a simpler way to do it, but for straightforward logic it's OK.

 It _is_ nice ofcourse as github co-pilot for Javascript (not the LOM though).
 But you gotta tell it that it's Javascript ES5.
 Many suggestions are ES6 and will not work.